 Have you agreed to write a letter recommending someone for a scholarship award?
-Agreeing to write this kind of letter is a big responsibility, and it's one that can seem overwhelming when it's time to get started.
-LoveToKnow has put together a few scholarship recommendation letter templates that can make it a little bit easier to craft an effective letter.
+Writing this kind of letter is a big responsibility, and it's one that can seem overwhelming when it's time to get started.
+Using the scholarship recommendation letter templates provided here can make it a bit easier to craft an effective letter.

 Three Editable Scholarship Recommendation Letters